Beach 105th Street station: Exits

 The station's only entrance/exit is an elevated station house beneath the tracks.
 It has a station agent booth, turnstile bank, waiting area that allows a free transfer between directions, two staircases to each platform at the center, and two staircases going down to either side of Rockaway Freeway between Beach 105th and Beach 104th Streets.
 The two southern staircases are connected to the station house with a canopied overpass.
 The Rockaway Park-bound platform had an exit at the north end, which has been removed.

+Ridership

+In 1985, the station had only 262 paying daily riders on a typical weekday, not counting farebeaters, making it one of the least used stations in the system.
+In 2019, it was the least-used station out of all 424 stations in the New York City Subway system, serving 88,439 passengers, an average of fewer than 250 people per day.
+As of 2022, the Beach 105th Street station is the system's second-least-used station with 41,437 riders.